Swatting: United States

 In 2011, California State Senator Ted Lieu authored a bill to increase penalties for swatting.
 His own family became a victim of swatting when the bill was proposed.
 A dozen police officers, along with firefighters and paramedics surrounded his family home.

 In 2015, New Jersey State Assemblyman Paul D. Moriarty announced a bill to increase sentences for hoax emergency calls, and was targeted by a hoax.
 The bill proposed prison sentences up to ten years and fines up to $150,000.

 A 2015 bipartisan bill in Congress sponsored by Katherine Clark and Patrick Meehan made swatting a federal crime with increased penalties.
 Congresswoman Clark wrote an op-ed in The Hill saying that 2.5 million cases of cyberstalking between 2010 and 2013 had only resulted in 10 cases prosecuted, although a source for this was not provided.
 As revenge for the bill, an anonymous caller fraudulently called police to Rep. Clark's house on January 31, 2016.

+United Kingdom

+In the United Kingdom, swatting is not recognized as an offence under UK laws unlike the US but may be prosecuted as perverting the course of justice where false complaints or allegations were made.

+In 2015, 28-year-old Robert Walker-McDaid pleaded guilty at Warwick Crown Court to perverting the course of justice, and was given a 20 month suspended sentence.
+Walker-McDaid was also required to complete 200 hours of community service and provide £1000 compensation to Tyran Dobbs, who was the victim of Walker-McDaid's hoax call.